material-components/material-components-ios/components/private/Shapes/docs/README.md

 # Shapes Core

 Our Shapes Core library consists of different APIs and classes we use to build shapes for our components.
-Concretely, to create a shape object, you'll need to create an object that implements the protocol `MDCShapeGenerating`.
+Concretely, to create a shape object, you'll need to create an object that implements the `MDCShapeGenerating` protocol.
 `MDCShapeGenerating` only has one method, `(CGPath *)pathForSize:(CGSize)size` that returns the shape’s `CGPath` for the expected size.

-Our components support shapes by providing in their API a property called `id<MDCShapeGenerating> shapeGenerator`, which can receive any object that implements the `MDCShapeGenerating` protocol, and applies the provided shape on the component.
+Our components support shapes by providing a property called `id<MDCShapeGenerating> shapeGenerator` and applies the provided shape to the component.

 ## Related Documentation